WICG/import-maps/README.md

 ### Built-in modules

-When considering the introduction of built-in modules to the web, e.g. [via TC39](https://github.com/tc39/proposal-javascript-standard-library) or [via web standards](https://github.com/drufball/layered-apis), we need to ensure that we do not lose any of the important features we have today when introducing features via new globals.
+When considering the introduction of [built-in modules](https://github.com/tc39/proposal-javascript-standard-library/) to the web, we need to ensure that we do not lose any of the important features we have today when introducing features via new globals.
 Notably, these include:

 - Polyfilling: the ability to supply a polyfill module that acts as the built-in one
 - Virtualization: the ability to wrap, extend, or remove access to the built-in module